Sportsbook API : Integrate Major Sportsbooks

 Aggregated Sportsbook APIs

-Third-party providers that collect odds from multiple sportsbooks and offer unified API access:
+Third-party providers that collect odds from multiple sportsbooks and offer unified API access.
+This is the most common approach for developers building betting applications.

 Advantages of Aggregated APIs